Amitai Etzioni: Work

-Etzioni is the author of over 30 books.
+Etzioni authored over 30 books.
 About half are academic, the most important of which is The Active Society, and half written for the public, especially The Spirit of Community.
 His early academic work focused on organizational theory, resulting in the often-cited A Comparative Analysis of Complex Organizations, published in 1961.

 The book was well received in academic circles.
 A book review in Political Science Quarterly by Peter Fricke called it "a principal text for students of organizations."
 The book established Etzioni's academic credentials and led to many studies, which Etzioni reviewed and included in a revised edition of the same title, published in 1975.
 He expressed the same basic ideas in a much shorter book, Modern Organizations, which was translated into a large number of languages.

 Much of Etzioni's best-known work is about communitarianism.
 According to Etzioni, communitarianism is centered on the communal definition of good.
 It thus stresses the role of community in social and political life and institutions.
 It rose in response to libertarianism and some forms of contemporary liberalism, both of which are centered on liberty and individual rights.
 Etzioni contrasts his version of what he calls "liberal communitarianism" with that championed by some East Asian public intellectuals, who extolled social obligations and accorded much less weight to liberty and individual rights.

 Liberal communitarianism, as developed by Etzioni, formulated criteria for developing public policies that enable societies to deal with conflicts between the common good and individual rights.
 These include: (1) no major change in governing public policies and norms is justified unless society encounters serious challenges, (2) limitations on rights can be considered only if there are significant gains to the common good, and (3) adverse side effects that result from policy changes must be treated by introducing strong measures of accountability and oversight.
 Etzioni worked this out in two of his books, The Limits of Privacy (1999) and The New Normal (2015).
 Etzioni stresses that preferences are, to a significant extent, socially constructed and hence reflect the values of the communities people are members of.
 Therefore, one should not treat preferences as unadulterated expressions of individual freedom and should allow for public education to improve these preferences when they turn asocial and surely when they turn anti-social in dogmatic liberal societies.